-Central States Panel-Loc Plus™ is a low rib (3/4”) panel which provides durable performance with an added striation on top of the rib that gives it even more strength.
-Panel-Loc Plus™ gives agricultural and light commercial projects, as well as residential roofs, the protection of steel with an attractive appearance.
+Central States Panel-Loc Plus™ is a low rib (3/4 inch) panel that provides durable performance with an added striation on top of the rib, giving it even more strength.
+Panel-Loc Plus gives agricultural and light commercial projects, as well as residential roofs, the protection of steel with an attractive appearance.

 Central States Horizon-Loc™ is a durable, concealed fastener roof system with easy snap-together installation.
 This architectural panel system uses minimally visible fasteners, giving your building a clean, attractive finish.
 The panel’s simple snap-on ribs attach rapidly with no hand seaming, making installation less expensive than traditional standing seam roofing.